Reviews You Can Rely On

 Should You Buy the REI Hyperaxis 2.0?

-The Hyperaxis brings a lot of functionality, warmth, and features to the table for a fairly reasonable price — and seems to be often available at bargain prices.
+The Hyperaxis brings a lot of functionality, warmth, and features to the table for a fairly reasonable price — and seems to often be available at bargain prices.
 It's a great choice for those looking for that super warm sweatshirt vibe and who love thumbholes and softness.
 Though a few others offer more technical performance, the Hyperaxis reigns supreme when it comes to sheer warmth.

 What Other Fleece Jacket Should You Consider?